After viewing this video, log on to Questia with your user name and password.

 This will allow you to narrow your search by keywords AND limit your results tto specific subject areas.

-Step Two: limit the search to specific subject areas.
+2. Limit the search to specific subject areas.
 Example: History Titles and American Studies.

 Any source information that you provide in your parenthetical citation MUST correspond to the source information on the Works Cited page.
 Specificallly, whatever signal word or phrase you include in your parenthetical citation, MUST be the first word(s) that appears on the left-hand margin of the corresponding entry in the Works Cited List.